sudharsh/sudharsh.github.io/source/_posts/2008-05-18-fun-with-vala-and-dbus.markdown

-  * `_Vala is a new programming language that aims to bring modern programming language features to GNOME developers without imposing any additional runtime requirements and without using a different ABI compared to applications and libraries written in C._'
+  * '_Vala is a new programming language that aims to bring modern programming language features to GNOME developers without imposing any additional runtime requirements and without using a different ABI compared to applications and libraries written in C._'

   * DBus is a low latency IPC system with less overhead with emphasis on desktop applications